A Kill in the Morning Character Dossiers: The Assassin

 - Molly who challenges his views about women.

-- The two Nazis, Kaltenbrunner and Heydrich, whose goals are directly opposed to his.
+- The two Nazis, Kaltenbrunner and Heydrich, whose goals he directly opposes.

-At the opening of the novel, the Assassin is eliminating the Nazis who killed his friends.
-He then becomes fixated on assassinating the man the thinks is ultimately responsible, Heydrich.
+At the opening of the novel, the Assassin is eliminating the Nazis who killed his comrades.
+He then becomes fixated on assassinating the man he thinks is ultimately responsible, Heydrich.
 The external conflict escalates from there, as he tries to reach Heydrich and discovers a far bigger conspiracy.

 What’s the Assassin’s personal goal?